Yorkshire Architectural and York Archaeological Society: History

 The first annual general meeting was held in the De Grey Rooms, York on 7 October 1842.
 Rev. George Ayliffe Poole took the role of secretary while Richard Bethell became the society's chair.
 The society planned to meet twice a year for general business and the reading of papers, which it would publish if of sufficient interest.
 Over three hundred members joined before the first meeting.
 The donation of books, plans and drawings from members was encouraged to form a society museum and library.
-A permanent room in Minster Yard housed the museum, library and meeting room from June 1844 until 1857 when these moved to the School of Art.
+A permanent room in Minster Yard housed the museum, library and meeting room from June 1844 until 1857, when these moved to the York School of Art.

 On 8 April 1845 the first society excursion was organised to Adel church.
 The annual outing became a feature of the society.

 In 1850 the society adopted a seal, designed by a member, John West Hugall, showing a standing figure of St Wilfrid.

 The preservation of secular buildings, although not an original aim of the society, took up an increasingly large proportion of its time and energy from the mid-1850s.
 Members were involved in several campaigns in York.
 In 1855 they petitioned to save York city walls from demolition, and, in 1859, the society was involved in a campaign to preserve the barbican at Walmgate Bar.

 Membership gradually declined through the mid-19th century.
 Committee meetings became infrequent, the presentation of papers ceased and few grants were given out for church restoration.
 In 1884 the society, together with its books and artefacts, moved to York Minster Library.
 Its plaster casts of architectural details were donated to the York School of Art, which had housed the society for several years.

 The society underwent a revival in 1902, widening its objectives to cover archaeological research in York.
 It was renamed the Yorkshire Architectural and York Archaeological Society (Y.A.Y.A.S.).
 Lecture and excursion programmes were reinstated and, in June 1902, Dr William A. Evelyn, who was to become a driving force in the conservation of York's buildings and city walls, joined the society.
 In 1906 the society and its library moved to Jacob's Well which it quickly outgrew, then moving to the Yorkshire Philosophical Society building.